Here is a list of my publications, working papers, and current projects:

 With Mahmoud Farag and Philipp Schemm

-Presidential impeachment is one of the greatest manifestations of accountability.
+Presidential impeachment has traditionally been seen as a clear manifestation of accountability.
+Recently, however, the impeachment of some presidents has led to public backlash, with some being regarded as “legislative coups.”
 In examining the determinants of impeachment, studies have highlighted the role played by corruption scandals, mass mobilization, and the absence of a legislative shield.
-We contribute to this literature by underscoring the importance of elite polarization for presidential impeachment.
-The paper does not discredit current explanations but illustrates how elite affective and ideological polarization shapes impeachment in conjunction with the current explanations.
-Using a sample of successful and failed impeachments, we use fuzzy-set qualitative comparative analysis (QCA) to examine this issue.
-The analysis supports our hypotheses, highlighting how elite polarization matters for impeachment (or the lack thereof).
-The results stand a wide range of robustness tests, including sensitivity ranges, consistency thresholds, fit-oriented robustness, and cluster analysis.
-Given the rise of affective polarization across the globe, presidential impeachment might be increasingly weaponized by polarized elites.
+We contribute to this literature by highlighting the importance of affective and ideological polarization for presidential impeachment.
+We theorize impeachment as a multi-hurdle process and focus on examining the determinants of overcoming two primary hurdles: a lower house vote (the first hurdle) and removal from office (the second hurdle).
+Using 44 successful and failed impeachments, we employ crisp-set qualitative comparative analysis (QCA) to examine this issue.
+The analysis supports our hypotheses, highlighting that many cases of impeachment cannot be explained unless polarization is taken into account.
+In particular, our analysis illustrates three types of impeachment: polarized impeachment, scandalized impeachment, and mobilized impeachment.
+The results withstand a wide range of robustness tests, including sensitivity ranges, consistency thresholds, fit-oriented robustness, and cluster analysis.
+Given the rise of affective polarization worldwide, presidential impeachment may be increasingly weaponized by polarized elites.

 R&R at the European Political Science Review